Fury3K/AudioScholar-static/docs/STD-MarkdownVersion/STD-MD.md

 ### 3.5.2 Inputs

--   **Environment:** User logged into the web interface with an active internet connection1.
+-   **Environment:** User logged into the web interface with an active internet connection.
 The backend and Google Gemini AI API are operational.
 -   **Test Data 1 (Audio):** A 2-minute audio file (.mp3) containing a general spoken lecture on “computer hardware” but *without* using the specific terms “RAM,” “CPU,” or “SSD.”
--   **Test Data 2 (PPT):** A PowerPoint file (.pptx) containing slides with the specific keywords: “RAM (Random Access Memory),” “CPU (Central Processing Unit),” and "SSD (Solid State Drive)"222.
+-   **Test Data 2 (PPT):** A PowerPoint file (.pptx) containing slides with the specific keywords: “RAM (Random Access Memory),” “CPU (Central Processing Unit),” and "SSD (Solid State Drive)".

 ### 3.5.3 Expected Outputs & Pass/Fail Criteria

--   **Expected Outputs:** The user successfully uploads both files3.
-After processing, the status updates to 'Completed’4.
-The resulting summary page should display the generated summary text and also indicate that a presentation is attached5.
+-   **Expected Outputs:** The user successfully uploads both files.
+After processing, the status updates to 'Completed’.
+The resulting summary page should display the generated summary text and also indicate that a presentation is attached.
 The summary text itself should contain specific keywords from the PowerPoint (e.g., “CPU,” “RAM,” “SSD”) that were *not* present in the audio-only file.
     -   **Pass Criteria:** The test passes if the generated summary is successfully displayed and verifiably contains the specific keywords (“CPU,” “RAM,” “SSD”) from the PowerPoint file, proving contextual enhancement occurred.
     -   **Fail Criteria:** The test fails if the upload of either file fails, the processing fails, the summary is not generated, or the summary text shows no evidence of using the keywords from the PowerPoint file.

 ### 3.5.4 Test Procedure

 1. Log into the AudioScholar web application.
-2. Navigate to the ‘Upload Recording’ page6.
+2. Navigate to the ‘Upload Recording’ page.
-3. In the “Audio File (Required)” section, select the 2-minute “computer hardware” audio file7.
+3. In the “Audio File (Required)” section, select the 2-minute “computer hardware” audio file.
-4. In the “PowerPoint File (Optional)” section, select the test PPT file containing the keywords8.
+4. In the “PowerPoint File (Optional)” section, select the test PPT file containing the keywords.
 5. Enter a title (e.g., “PPT Context Test”).
-6. Click the ‘Upload Recording’ button9.
+6. Click the ‘Upload Recording’ button.
-7. Navigate to the ‘My Recordings’ list and wait for the status to change from ‘Processing’ to 'Completed’10.
+7. Navigate to the ‘My Recordings’ list and wait for the status to change from ‘Processing’ to 'Completed’.
-8. Click on the “PPT Context Test” recording to view its details11.
+8. Click on the “PPT Context Test” recording to view its details.
-9. Verify the summary section is visible and that a “View PDF” (or similar) button for the presentation is present12.
+9. Verify the summary section is visible and that a “View PDF” (or similar) button for the presentation is present.
 10. Read the generated summary text and confirm that it includes the specific keywords “CPU,” “RAM,” and “SSD.”

 ## 3.6 Case-6: Freemium Feature Restriction (Background Recording)